drs021/Homebrew-Calculator/README.md

 I wrote this simple script to quickly calculate the required quantity of each bottle (e.g. (2) 12oz 6-packs and 16 22oz) and also the total number of bottle caps needed.

-After inititation, it takes the user's input in the fermenter volume (in gal) and the number of 12 oz 6-packs desired.
+After initiation, it takes the user's input in the fermenter volume (in gal) and the number of 12 oz 6-packs desired.
 Using floor division and basic arithmetic, the script calculates the required metrics.